You can find so many traditional Ghanian favorites at a local market © Merten Snijders / Getty Images

 While most visitors to Ghana will leap at the opportunity to try fufu (a ball of mashed cassava, yam or plantain), the West African country has plenty of other traditional foods and drinks for travelers to seek out too.

 From oily palm nut soup paired with starches like banku (cooked balls of fermented corn flour) to filling street snacks like rice water porridge, going hungry in Ghana will be the least of your worries.
 What’s more, the capital Accra has an ever-evolving dining scene that offers everything from top-notch sushi to gourmet burgers.
-Here's what to eat and drink in Ghana.
+Here’s a guide to the top food and drinks to try in Ghana.

 Groundnut soup should be one of the first meals you try in Ghana.
 This warming, mild-to-spicy dish is cooked with peanut butter, ginger, and either fish or meat and is served at lunchtime or dinner.
 Like many Ghanaian soups, it’s usually eaten with a carbohydrate like fufu or banku.